15 Publications

 This draft manuscript is distributed solely for purposes of scientific peer review.
 Its content is deliberative and predecisional, so it must not be disclosed or released by reviewers.
 Because the manuscript has not yet been approved for publication by the U.S. Geological Survey (USGS), it does not represent any official USGS finding or policy.

-15.3.2 Product disclaimer
+15.2.3 Product disclaimer

-If we refer to specific trade, firm, or product names within a publication (e.g., “R programming language”, “YSI multisonde”), we must include the following statement in the acknowledgments:
+If we refer to specific trade, firm, or product names within a publication (eg, “R programming language”, “YSI multisonde”), we must include the following statement in the acknowledgments:

 Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.

-15.4 Old projects
+15.3 Old projects

-For projects that required significant lab resources (e.g., time, money, labor), project “ownership” expires 3 years after data collection has ended (or whenever the original primary lead relinquishes their rights to the study, whichever comes first).
+For projects that required significant lab resources (eg, time, money, labor), project “ownership” expires 3 years after data collection has ended (or whenever the original primary lead relinquishes their rights to the study, whichever comes first).
 At that point, Mark reserves the right to re-assign the project as needed to expedite publication.
 This policy is intended to avoid situations in which a dataset languishes for a long period of time, while still giving publication priority to the original primary lead.

 To the extent that your time and interest allows, I support people writing informal posts/threads on social media, blogging, etc. Effective and engaging science communication is a skill that takes time to develop, and your experiences at SAFS, UW, and beyond will provide ample opportunities for practice.
 Mark’s only requirement is that anything you share adhere to our Code of Conduct and abide by the Conversation Norms agreed to with others.